 Why Choose Napiers?

-• We are the only firm of Solicitors in Northern Ireland to have two licensed Insolvency Practitioners.
+- We are the only practising firm of Solicitors in Northern Ireland with a licensed Insolvency Practitioner.
 This makes us truly exceptional and has shaped our unrivalled expertise in this area.

-• With over 35 years of experience in Insolvency, our director, Brigid Napier has been at the forefront of all major developments in this area of practice.
+- With over 35 years of experience in Insolvency, Brigid Napier, Solicitor and recently retired Insolvency Practitioner, has been at the forefront of all major developments in this area of practice.

-• Our director, Maria Glover is uniquely qualified within Northern Ireland as she is the first and only Solicitor to have obtained her licence as an Insolvency Practitioner since the 1990’s.
+- Our director, Maria Glover is uniquely qualified within Northern Ireland as she is the first and only Solicitor to have obtained an Insolvency Practitioner licence since the 1990’s.
 Working as a Solicitor Insolvency Practitioner gives Maria an edge on her competitors as her work extends beyond the typical advisory role.

-• We act for debtors, creditors, companies, directors as well as other Insolvency Practitioners.
-This means that we can offer advice from several different perspectives which will help you understand what you are likely to encounter in contentious situations.
+- We act for debtors, creditors, companies, directors and other Insolvency Practitioners.
+We offer advice from several different perspectives in order to help you understand what you are likely to encounter in contentious situations.

-• Our solicitors act as advocates for our clients, representing them at Bankruptcy & Companies Court personally on a daily basis.
+- Our solicitors act as advocates for our clients, representing them at Bankruptcy & Companies Court personally on a day to day basis.

 Specialist Areas at a Glance